Pile Up and Beehive --

 unless you have no empty columns and can create one by moving all of

-the cards from a clean pile onto another column.
-We also move the
+the cards from a clean column onto another column.
+We also move

 five of diamonds onto the five of clubs, uncovering the ten of clubs